mfractor/mfractor.content/ADB for Xamarin Developers/readme.md

 ### Install

 To install an APK from your computer onto a device you can use the  [Install](https://developer.android.com/studio/command-line/adb#move) command.
-This is really useful for testing release buildings or
+This is really useful for testing archives before publishing and releases built on continuous integration services.

 To install a package you will need to pass it the file path of the APK.